The benefits of fish oil have been long known to us humans, but we aren't…

-Cats are obligate carnivores, meaning they are required to eat meat.
+Cats are obligate carnivores, meaning they need to consume nutrients only found in meat.
 Dogs are omnivores, meaning they can digest meat, grains, and vegetables to obtain their essential needs.
 For this reason, a canine’s food isn’t solely focused on meat.
 While their food may look and smell similar, there’s actually a big difference in the ingredients and nutrients.

 What Ingredients Are in Cat Food?

-A cat’s food also contains fat sources such as chicken fat or oils, as well as vitamins and minerals, including Vitamin C and Vitamin E. Diets that are high in fish require vitamin K supplementation too.
+A cat’s food also contains fat sources such as chicken fat or oils, as well as vitamins and minerals, including Vitamin A and Vitamin E. Diets that are high in fish require vitamin K supplementation too.

 What Ingredients Are in Dog Food?

-Dog food does not contain taurine, one of the main reasons that cats cannot survive off of dog food for a long time.
+Dog food is not required to contain taurine, one of the main reasons that cats should not be fed dog food for a long time.
 Similar to cat food, diets for dogs are often supplemented with various B vitamins and vitamins A, D, and E, although the amount required differs.
 The minerals found in dog food provide skeletal support and help with muscle functions.